Understanding Apathy | JED

 We want rewards for the hard work we do, and one of those rewards is feeling stimulated and interested in our own lives.
 If you are feeling like you’re in a rut at work, in your classes, or in certain relationships, and you can’t immediately leave or change your situation, apathy can quickly take over.

-If there is no apparent cause—for example, you have not gone through a sudden major tragedy or other significant life change—and you still have prolonged feelings of apathy and emptiness that you can’t shake, it’s a good idea to ask for support or reach out to a mental health professional, especially if feeling apathetic is interfering with other areas of your life.
+If there are no apparent causes of apathy — for example, you have not gone through a sudden major tragedy or other significant life change — and you still have prolonged feelings of apathy and emptiness that you can’t shake, it’s a good idea to ask for support or reach out to a mental health professional, especially if feeling apathetic is interfering with other areas of your life.
 Apathy can be a symptom of a larger mental health issue, or related to other mental and physical health issues.

 Apathy often occurs at the same time as other aspects of mental health conditions: